caru/StenoTutor/README.md

 ---------

 *Version 0.0.6*
+* Added on-screen keyboard with next chord highligthing.
+You can optionally disable on-screen keyboard, querty keys and next chord highlighting.
-* Added optional text-to-speech word dictation
+* Added optional text-to-speech word dictation, can be enabled in data/session.properties.
+Default: disabled.
+* Lot of refactored code, now it's much more readable.

 *Version 0.0.5*
 * Word blacklisting is now disabled if the lesson is paused, because that caused issues on word stats